joembedded/ltx_legacy/README.md

 LTX can be installed WITH (named as "LTX_server") Database and WITHOUT (named as "LTX_legacy").

 In case of "LTX_legacy" all data will be sent to directories and ALL device's new data will be added to a file '.../out_total/total.edt' for the device.
+This file is simple text ('EDT'-Format) and might become quite large over time ;-)

+Some very simple scripts allow rudimentary access to all devices/loggers functions (as well as FOTA Updates)

-This file is simple text ('EDT'-Format) and might become quite large over time ;-) The input script '../sw/ltu_trigger.php' will add the data (feel free to modify it for your own requirements)
+The input script '../sw/ltu_trigger.php' will add the data (feel free to modify it for your own requirements)

-**Important: This repository ('ltx_legacy') is automatically generated/mainatined by scripts!
-No Feedback to Request/Comments**
+## Important: This repository ('ltx_legacy') is automatically generated/maintained by scripts!
+No Feedback to Issues/Request/Comments ##

 ***Installation:***

  1. Simply copy all to your server, Server must run HTTP (by default port 80).
+It is a good idea to make the Server reachable by HTTP and HTTPS with the same name (see 5.).
 ...
-HTTPS will follow with the next release, but it is a good idea to make the Server reachable by HTTP and HTTPS with the same name.
+(Data transfer via HTTP for (devices/loggers) takes much less energy than HTTPS (optionally on request devices can also use HTTP-VPN or HTTPS).

- 2. Modify './sw/conf/api_key.inc.php' as in comments
+ 2. Modify './sw/conf/api_key.inc.php' as in comments (at least set a 'secret' data directory 'S_DATA' and an own 'L_KEY')

- 3. Set your Server name and path in the 'sys_param.lxp' file on the device.
+ 3. Set your Server name and path in the 'sys_param.lxp' file on the devices/loggers.

  4. Make a test transmission

+ 5. Log in to Legacy 'https://SERVER.XYZ/xxx/legacy/index.html'
+ ...
+(Hint: for fast access bookmark it like this: https://SERVER.XYZ/xxx/legacy/index.php?k=YOURLKEY)

 _(Just as Info: In case of "LTX_server" all new data will be written to the database.
 There is a quota limit in